Istanbul Food Guide

 It’s close to the tourist spots as the many palaces on this list.
 You can easily take a ferry ride to the Asian side to see the impressive Beylerbeyi Palace.
 Alternatively, you can walk or take a cab to see the crystal chandeliers in Dolmabahçe Palace or see the breathtaking gardens of Yıldız Palace.
 However, the historic Topkapı palace that served the majority of the sultans of the Ottoman Empire is quite a distance away from this hotel.

-Football fans may also be impressed to know that the garden served as a football stadium for Besiktas during their establishment years.
+Football fans may also be impressed to know that the garden served as a football stadium for Beşiktaş during their establishment years.

-The Pavillions
+The Pavilions

 6. Ihlamur Kasrı

-Ihlamur Pavilion was originally a farm that Sultan Ahmed bought in the 18th Century.
+Ihlamur Pavilion was originally a farm that Sultan Ahmed bought in the 18th century.
 It started as a spot to practice their shooting but soon became a recreational spot for the royal family.
 To this day, you may see the stones indicating the dates and shots of Sultan Selim III and Mahmud II.

 Over the years, Sultan Selim III expanded the pavilion with its quaint cobblestone pathways, the picturesque ponds, and the decorative art in each room.
 Ihlamur pavilion has hosted a wide variety of guests, from political leaders from Serbia to French poets.
 It’s a quiet escape from the hustle and bustle of Istanbul.